DNS Server Not Responding – What will happen when you encounter this error?

 DNS Server not Responding error will cause interruption to your internet connection.
 What if you are in the middle of something, when your DNS server stops to respond?
 You will lose all your online connections, but I suggest you to stay calm as possible as we try to configure it out.

-- It could be that one of your third party software is having a conflict or unintentionally prevent your computer from connecting to the internet, such as antivirus, firewall and network bandwidth controller.
+- It could be that one of your third party software is having a conflict or unintentionally prevent your computer from connecting to the internet.
+Like antivirus, firewall and network bandwidth controller.

 - It is also possible that your DNS service stops responding or became corrupted due to various reasons, but the most common culprits are virus and computer hardware issue.

 - The other reason might be no reason at all, just kidding.
 Sometimes DNS Server Not Responding error is caused by the website server that you are visiting, meaning the fault isn’t you or your computer, it’s the website server itself.

 Three (3) ways to isolate DNS Server Not Responding Error to pinpoint the main reason of the problem

 - Browse the internet using at least three (4) different browsers (Chrome, Firefox, Internet Explorer and Chromium).
 If one of your browser can’t display web pages then that certain browser is the problem, reinstall it with the latest version.

 - Visit multiple websites.
 What if only one of the websites displays the DNS error?
 Well, be glad because the problem is on that certain website’s server not your PC.